FlagBrew/PKSM/README.md

 * All the patrons and the huge amount of supporters that this project has gained over the year

-without you, this project wouldn't have existed.
+Without you, this project wouldn't have existed.
 Thank you.

 ## Support us